-If you, a loved one or someone you know needs an immigration lawyer in Alexandria, VA, then look no further than the Law Offices of Kermit A. Monge, PLLC.
-We offer Alexandria, VA immigration law services that go above and beyond.
-We work with our clients to help provide an easy and efficient process.
+If you, a loved one or someone you know needs an Alexandria, VA immigration attorney, then look no further than the Law Offices of Kermit A. Monge, PLLC.
+We offer immigration law services that go above and beyond, and we work with our clients to help provide an easy and efficient process.

 At the Law Offices of Kermit A. Monge, PLLC, we offer immigration visa defense in Alexandria, VA.
 There are numerous types of visas and green cards that may be applicable to you, which we review below.

-Alexandria, VA employment visas allow you to enter the country for professional work purposes.
-Seek out assistance with your process by working with a qualified immigration attorney.
+Employment visas allow you to enter the country for professional work purposes.
+Seek out assistance with your process by working with a qualified Alexandria, VA immigration attorney.

 Government officials or diplomats who are seeking entrance into the United States can acquire an A visa.
 Depending on the level of diplomatic status or government official, varying levels of a visas are available.
 These are the three tiers of A visas: